bnjmnrsh/Toast/readme.md

-  message {string}, // toast message string autohide {int:0}, // autohide the toast after X millisecond dismissible {boolean:false}, // renders close button to dismiss notification prepend {boolean:false}, // prepends rather than appends the current toast to the container if there is more than one. classes {array}, // An array of classes to add to the toast container id {string:false}, // Custom identifier assigned to `data-toast-id`, if empty toast generates its own id.
+  message {string}, // toast message string autohide {int:0}, // autohide the toast after X millisecond dismissible {boolean:false}, // renders close button to dismiss notification prepend {boolean:true}, // false will append the toast to the end of any nodes in the target container. classes {array}, // An array of classes to add to the toast container id {string:false}, // Custom identifier assigned to `data-toast-id`, if empty toast generates its own id.
 )